AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-general-settings.md

 ### Photoshop tab {#photoshop-tab}

-You can create templates from Adobe® Photoshop® files, maintain layers, specify how layers are named, extract text, and specify how images are anchored into templates.
+You can create templates from Adobe&reg; Photoshop&reg; files, maintain layers, specify how layers are named, extract text, and specify how images are anchored into templates.

 | Photoshop option | Description |
 | --- | --- |